box/developer.box.com/content/guides/metadata/2-templates/5-update.md

 ### Add a field to a template

-The operation `addField` adds an field to a template.
+The operation `addField` adds a field to a template.

 | Parameter |                                     |
 |-----------|-------------------------------------|